edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-10-11-business-case-for-elearning-development.md

 Simply put, eLearning is “electronic” learning that connects trainers and employees across a variety of platforms.

-There are a number of different options for eLearning.
+There are a number of different options for eLearning, including:

-* <strong>mLearning:</strong> [mLearning](/blog/what-is-mlearning/) allows you to provide employees with quick reference guides, troubleshooting pointers, and other reference materials, right to their mobile devices.
+* <strong>mLearning:</strong> mLearning allows you to provide employees with quick reference guides, troubleshooting pointers, and other reference materials, right to their mobile devices.
 * <strong>Web-based training (WBT):</strong> Web-based training can offer employees more interactive eLearning options.
 These courses may be more extensive and include collaboration among participants.
-* <strong>Microlearning:</strong> [Microlearning](/blog/microlearning) consists of small, easily-digested bits of information, delivered to employees at regular intervals in two to three minute videos.
+* <strong>Microlearning:</strong> Microlearning consists of small, easily-digested bits of information, delivered to employees at regular intervals in two to three minute videos.
-* <strong>[Gamification:]</strong> Training employees by delivering information through a game takes advantage of our desire to compete, get recognized for our efforts, and be rewarded for hard work.
+* <strong>Learning games:</strong> Training employees by delivering information through a game takes advantage of our desire to compete, get recognized for our efforts, and be rewarded for hard work.

 No matter your workforce, resources, or budget, there's an eLearning solution that will work for your company.

 The benefits of switching to eLearning go far beyond dollars and cents (although that matters, too!). eLearning can help solve some of your business’s most pressing problems when it comes to training employees.

 1. <strong>eLearning saves time:</strong> Because there is no need for travel, lunch breaks, and overnight stays, eLearning is the most efficient way deliver information.
-2. <strong>eLearning saves money:</strong> The 2012-2017 Ambient Insight Executive Report found that 42% of companies participating in eLearning across the globe saw an [increase in revenue](http://www.ambientinsight.com/Resources/Documents/Ambient-Insight-2012-2017-Worldwide-Mobile-Learning-Market-Executive-Overview.pdf){:target="_blank"}.
-3. <strong>eLearning is more consistent:</strong> When your eLearning course is in place, training is consistent and standard across the board for all employees, regardless of where they're located and when they take the training.
+2. <strong>eLearning is more consistent:</strong> When your eLearning course is in place, training is consistent and standard across the board for all employees, regardless of where they're located and when they take the training.
-4. <strong>eLearning may save the world:</strong> Seriously.
-According to [Articulate](http://blogs.articulate.com/rapid-elearning/why-e-learning-is-so-effective/){:target="_blank"}, producing and delivering an eLearning course uses 90% less energy and produces 85% fewer carbon emissions than traditional in-person courses.
+3. <strong>eLearning may save the world:</strong> Producing and delivering an eLearning course uses less energy than travel for traditional in-person courses.

 ## How can I convince my boss?